mandeepji/mysmarthands-android/README.md

 MySmartHands
 ------------

-It is a Android Studia Project.
+It is a Android Studio Project.

-All MySmartHands apps are in this same repository along with common library projects.
+All MySmartHands apps are in this same repository along with common/thirdparty library projects.

 Modules:
 --------
 1. common_lib: This is common library used across all apps.
 This include thirdparty libraries needed to support functionalities.

+2. common_lib: This is common library used across all apps.
+This include thirdparty libraries needed to support functionalities.

-2. msh_common: This is MySmartHands Common code used by all apps to provide common funtionalities like, layout, player.
+3. msh_common: This is MySmartHands Common code used by all apps to provide common funtionalities like, layout, player.

-3. msh_dictionary_lite: This extends msh_common to provide lite version of app.
+4. msh_dictionary_lite (MySmartHands Lite Version App): This extends msh_common to provide lite version of app.

-4. msh_dictionary_full: This extends msh_common to provide full version of app.
+5. msh_dictionary_full (MySmartHands Full Version App): This extends msh_common to provide full version of app.

-5. msh_dictionary_inapp: This extends msh_common to provide lite plus inapp purchase version of app.
+6. msh_dictionary_inapp (MySmartHands InApp purchase App): This extends msh_common to provide lite plus inapp purchase version of app.

-6. msh_dictionary_anim: This extends msh_common to provide animated version of app.
+7. msh_dictionary_anim (MySmartHands Animated App): This extends msh_common to provide animated version of app.